Nick-Barua/From-Post-Mortem-to-Prevention-AFODS/README.md

 Pedestrians lying on the road — collapsed from cardiac arrest, stroke, intoxication, or displaced by a prior collision — face a **fatality rate of 33.0%** when struck by a following vehicle, more than double the rate for upright pedestrian collisions.
 Yet standard ADAS detects lying pedestrians at only **21.4% TPR** under night conditions — a **73.3 percentage-point** classification gap that no current regulatory test protocol addresses.

 The **Advanced Falling Object Detection System (AFODS)** closes this gap through four-layer multi-modal sensor fusion, achieving **95.6–98.2% TPR** across environmental conditions in simulation.
-This repository is the companion archive for the three original contributions of the 2026 paper:
+(AFODS = Advanced Falling Object Detection System; "falling object" denotes the low-profile human form at road level — see Terminological Conventions below)This repository is the companion archive for the three original contributions of the 2026 paper:

 1. A three-stage quantitative injury-risk model translating detection latency into Head Injury Criterion (HIC) and estimated fatal injury probability P(AIS ≥ 5) — all outputs are exploratory estimates pending real-world ATD validation
 2. A formal ISO 26262 Hazard Analysis and Risk Assessment (HARA) classifying the pedestrian run-over hazard up to **ASIL D**, determined via the deterministic S3 + E4 + C3 lookup under ISO 26262-3:2018 Annex B Table B.1